tonyli1121/Reddit-Analysis/README.md

 		4b) bar chart (x-axis = distance value, y-axis = # of paths)

 ## Steps:

 <0> Clean the dataset

-	<1> Unsupervised learning to group (a) posts, (b) users using (a) topics (b) texts analysis
+<1> Unsupervised learning to group (a) posts, (b) users by title/topics for brief overview

-		<1.1> Draw hypothesis
-		(YES if connected, NO if seperated.
-If hard to determine by unsupervised learning result, jump directly to analysis)
-	<2> Build a model that takes parameters [id_1, id_2] and return path length if there exists. (exact method TBD)
+<2> Build a model that takes parameters [id_1, id_2] and return path length if there exists.

-	<3> Visualize data using the model and check against the verifying steps in HYPOTHESIS section.
+<3> Visualize data using the model

-	<4> Check against conclusion from <1.1>
+<4> Check against hypothesis and repeat the analysis process

 ## Questions / Problems to think about